shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 **Why we need Group Routing** : If we have 2 modules and we have same components in the both then it will problematic while routing the same component soo we need the group routing in which with routes we pass the module as well with it soo it looks like **admin/login** and **User/login**.

+### Routing Guards

+- **Routing Enter Guards :-**

+  As an example Routing Guards which checks something before routing to page, if it will be true it will route the page and it not it will not route to the page and can route to the route we mentinoed.

+  - **Routing Enter Guard For Parent Component :-**

+    For Auth Guard we need to create the service `auth-guard.service.ts` in which we can implement `onActive(){}` method for activation for that route or not.

+    Ex : If we want to route for some route if only user logged in.

+    ```
+    // auth-guard.service.ts
+    canActivate(route: ActivatedRouteSnapshot, state: RouterStateSnapshot): any {
+        let loggedIn = false;
+        if(loggedIn){
+          return true
+        }
+        else{
+          this.router.navigate(['/404'])
+        }
+      }

+    // For Which Route we need to use
+    {
+        path:'test-home',
+        component:TestHomeComponent,
+        canActivate:[AuthGuardService]
+      }
+    ```

+  - **Routing Enter Guard For Child Component :-**

+    With the Auth guard for child component the user can acess the parent compoenent but cannot acess the child compoenents without authentication soo we can do that with the help of `canActivateChild()` in the auth service.

+    ```
+    // Auth Guard Service code
+      canActivateChild(childRoute: ActivatedRouteSnapshot, state: RouterStateSnapshot):any{
+        if(this.loggedIn){
+          return true
+        }
+        else{
+          this.router.navigate(['/404'])
+        }
+      }

+    // For which route we need to use
+      {
+        path:'form',
+        component:FormComponent,
+        children:[
+          {
+            path:'reactive-form',
+            component:ReactiveFormComponent
+          }
+        ],
+        canActivateChild:[AuthGuardService]
+      },
+    ```
+- **Routing Leave Guards :-**

+  Routing Deactivating guards can be used to prevent routing back or preventing to route to different route before performing some oprations and force the user to stay over there it self.

+  - **canDeactivate() :-**

+  - **canDeactivateChild() :-**

+-----------------------Remaining-----------------------------

+### Resolver Guard in Angular Routing

+Resolver is the thing in the angular routing in which if we want to get the data from api and then only need to render the component then we can use the `resolver()` in `resolver.service.ts`.

+Ex : If we want to load the edit page only after getting the data from the api and binding with the form then only.

+-----------------------Remaining-----------------------------

 ### Lazy Loading in Angular (Module)